Written by: Rick Benson, PhD.

 First of all, I want to warn you.
 Not everything that shines is gold!
 Buying online must be a very dedicated process for two reasons: there are spoiled, dubious products on the market that falsely call themselves.

 There are many links in the chain, from Picker –> Wholesale buyer -> Supplier -> Buyer (You)

 How can you control the value at each of these links?
 You can’t without a strong and trustworthy partner who controls the chain and buys only from trustworthy suppliers.
 It is crucial because wholesale buyers often pay by weight, not quality.

 Chaga is purchased by quantity, not the quality, therefore it’s crucial to know different steps from picker to supplier.

 The main causes of concern about bad pickers and sellers are:

-- Chaga is treated with something (stagnant water, sand or some chemicals) to get higher weight
+- Chaga is treated with something (stagnant liquid, sand or some chemicals) to get a higher weight

 - Mixed with other mushrooms

 However, we are making an in-depth list of honest Chaga sellers that will be updated soon.
 In the meantime see the aspects about Chaga mushrooms buying here.